Belonging to Ruin

 Quarry House was built by immigrants who saw beauty in straight edges and right angles.
 Uncertain of what the weather might bring, they set about assembling four walls, a roof and two doors.
 They gathered and rearranged nearby resources to fit their designs: harvesting Nugget Sandstone in Red Butte Canyon, cutting Douglas fir on its north-facing slopes, and drawing water from its creek.
 When the house was finished, the settlers lit its two hearths and set to work shaping stones that would lay the foundations for many of the city’s original buildings: Fort Douglas, City Hall, and the Salt Lake Temple.

-To the pioneers that built this place, the contemporary view from the foothills on which Quarry House sits would be a foreign one.
+To the pioneers that built this place, the contemporary view from the foothills on which Quarry House sits would be foreign.
 Yet, they might recognize the imperial grip of the structures dominating the landscape as the culmination of their collective vision.
 For in the valley below, an urban machine extends its reach into canyon after canyon along the Wasatch Range.
 Heedlessly, it hums.
-People, goods, and services move, as if mechanically toted, on conveyor belts that connect homes to neighborhoods, schools to box stores, mines to plants to warehouses to retailers.
+People, goods, and services move as if mechanically toted on invisible belts that connect homes to neighborhoods, schools to box stores, mines to plants to warehouses to retailers.

 Atmospheric carbon behaves like a hearth stone exposed to fire: it traps solar heat and then releases it gradually over time.
 And so here, and elsewhere in the West, things are warming up, drying up, and burning up: parched riverbeds bear long stretches of cracked earth, peeling at the edges; exposed mineral stains on rocks show alarming disparities in reservoir levels; wildfires scorch the land with apocalyptic ferocity; while forests grow sickly, wildlife go hungry, and agricultural fields lay barren.